Basics of Equitable Program Design

 NTEN courses run for one week and are offered twice a year.

-You will learn how to apply an "equity lens" to the program design process.
+Learn to apply an "equity lens" to the design process.
+We'll discuss specific practices for equitable program design, scheduling, and marketing.

-Participants will gain awareness of concepts illustrated in the Theory of Change to identify implicit bias in a program's requirements and reporting.
+Learn to apply the Theory of Change to identify implicit bias in program requirements and reporting.

 Nonprofits are sometimes challenged by understanding the delicate balance of intent versus impact in the creation and delivery of programs and services.

-Has an existing program at your organization failed to meet the changing demographics of your service area?
+Has an existing program at your organization not accounted for the changing demographics of your service area?
 Are you aware of the unintended consequences for your organization when a service or resource intended to provide a benefit to individuals or communities has been deemed “inequitable” by the people you’re trying to serve?

-In “Basics of Equitable Program Design,” you will be introduced to concepts of equity-focused community design that are integral to implementing inclusive programs into your communities.
-You will also learn some skills that are essential to developing authentic engagement with your organization’s constituents during the design process.
-These elements of equitable program design are a key factor in long-term systemic change and mission fulfillment.
+In “Basics of Equitable Program Design,” you’ll be introduced to concepts of equity-focused community design that are integral to implementing inclusive programs into your communities.
+You’ll also learn skills that are essential to developing authentic engagement with your organization’s constituents during the design process.
+These elements of equitable program design are a critical factor in long-term systemic change and mission fulfillment.

 I am a PR and communications professional with two decades of corporate and agency experience.
 After transferring to a career in the nonprofit world several years ago, I now serve as a public affairs and communications advisor with NeighborWorks America.